hahu1013/enhancer_prediction_k562/README.md

 ## Data

 The model takes 100,000 base pairs of DNA as input and outputs a per-base probability that each position is part of a K562 enhancer.
+Input sequences are drawn from the GRCh38 (hg38) human reference genome.

 Ground truth labels come from intersecting two ENCODE resources.
 Candidate cis-regulatory elements (cCREs) define genomic intervals with regulatory potential based on accessibility and histone marks.
 K562 H3K27ac ChIP-seq identifies which cCREs are active in K562 specifically.
 A base is labeled positive if it falls within a cCRE that overlaps a K562 H3K27ac peak.